neo4j/graphql/docs/rfcs/rfc-034-mutation-connections.md

 ## Problem

-To support better the logic separation between connections described in the RFC-033, this RFC proposes to introduce the support for root connections fields for Mutation query.
+To support better the logic separation between connections described in the RFC-033, this RFC proposes to introduce support for the top-level connections field in the Mutation responses.

 Given the following Type definitions: